jenschlot/IBM-Bluemix-DevOps-Documentation/docs/whatsnew/index.md

 ### JavaScript tooling inside HTML script blocks

 Much of the JavaScript tooling support is now available while working in the HTML editor.
-Linting support will now run on JavaScript code inside of <script> tags.
+Linting support will now run on JavaScript code inside of &lt;script&gt tags.
 "Show occurrences" will function when variables and functions are selected inside your scripts.

 >	![HTML JavaScript Linting](/tutorials/whatsnew/images/html-javascript-linting.png)

 ### JavaScript validation overhaul

 The validation/linting support for JavaScript, built on ESLint, has been given an overhaul with new rules, an updated engine and more user flexibility.
-The validator will scan your JavaScript files (as well as HTML <script> tags) and add errors or warnings to the margin of the editor.
+The validator will scan your JavaScript files (as well as HTML &lt;script&gt; tags) and add errors or warnings to the margin of the editor.
 Hovering provides a more detailed explanation of the issue.

 You can now customize the warnings they see on the validation settings page.
 Each validation rule can be set to error, warning or ignore.
 In addition, seven new validation rules have been added to capture more varieties of coding errors.